Thursday, August 25, 2011

 Southwestern Chicken Skillet

 During the year and half that I was planning my wedding, I was religiously on The Knot message boards in both Chicago and Detroit getting ideas for planning my wedding.
 During this time is when my food blog was born.
 One "Knottie" created a food blog, and many more followed suit.
-I have many of these women's blogs in my blog list and I refer to them when I'm looking for an inexpensive, easy weeknight meal.
-Most of them offer great home cooked meal ideas.
-To me, most of them offer the kind of basic, but super delicious meals that everyone's mothers cooked us growing up.
+To me, most of them offered the kind of basic, but super delicious meals that everyone's mothers cooked us growing up.
 This meal to me, is one of those.
 I got this idea from Amy Horgan's blog, The Horgan's Cooking Blog and Patrick and I both really loved it!
-It makes a quick and delicious weeknight meal.
+It makes a quick and delicious weeknight meal and is a family favorite!

 1 (8 oz) can tomato sauce